-- As a strange use of the trope, Seth Green's character Chris has twice been used as an Author Avatar, when Robot Chicken was mentioned on Family Guy.
+- As a strange use of the trope, Seth Green's character Chris has been used as an Author Avatar whenever Robot Chicken is mentioned on Family Guy.

 - Terrance and Phillip also occasionally serve as author avatars for the duo themselves, reflecting the reactions Trey and Matt expected their show to get from parents, most notably in The Movie.